stokie-ant/lcdsmartie/lcdsmartie/release-dir/README.txt

 Changes
 =======
 5.3.3b3
+	- Added support for IRTrans based displays
+        - Changed Interactions to Transition
+        - Default position for windows now centered on desktop
 	- Added patch to DNBridge to handle ANSI characters > 128 [provided by Mike Brownlow of Axcis Pty Ltd] 5.3.2b2